-D' Let's write Wh nat parts of this poem are similar to the Red Riding Hood fairy tale?
-How is the ending of defend herself?) the poem different from the ending of the fairy tale?
+Let's write What parts of this poem are similar to the Red Riding Hood fairy tale?
+How is the ending defend herself?) of the poem different from the ending of the fairy tale?
 (How does the girl How do we know the poet met Red Riding Hood?
 (Look at the last verse of the poem.) - 6